okhosting/awesome-artificial-intelligence/README.md

 * [NCNN Models](https://github.com/Baiyuetribe/ncnn-models) - awesome AI models with NCNN, and how they were converted sparklessparklessparkles.

 * [Awesome-AI](https://github.com/VidyasagarMSC/Awesome-AI) - The guide to master Artificial Intelligence (machine learning & deep learning) from beginner to advance.

-* [Introduction to Bioinformatics/Cheminformatics](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
-It mainly serves as an orientation for new lab folks.
-It may be biased towards my lab interest.

 * [Awesome AI, ML and Data Science on Kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - snowflake whale Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc